LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 7 ](/Pictures/Figure7.png)

+### Implementation of the Control Unit using a ROM memory

 The implementation of the Control Unit block in Logisim using a ROM Memory according to [Table 1](https://github.com/LincaMarius/ISAP-1_Computer_Instruction_Set/blob/main/Pictures/Table1.png) from the above link is shown in the following figure: